lionmage/tungsten-types/GammaFunctionNotes.md

 The `z.inverse()` correlates exactly with the 1/z term in front of the infinite product, and `gammaTerm()` computes the k^th term of the infinite product.
-Each term can itself be computed independently, so no shared state, just a clean map/reduce style of coding with Java streams.
+Each term can itself be computed independently, so no shared state, just a clean map/reduce style of coding with Java streams.  *Note:* Reviewing this code a long time later (May 2026), it's obvious that `reduce()` is being used incorrectly here.
+That may have been one of the problems with getting this code to perform better.
+The identity supplied to `reduce()` must be something like `One.getInstance(...)` and the result of the reduction should have then been multiplied by `z.inverse()`.

 This thing takes a ridiculous number of iterations to converge.
 I mean thousands upon thousands, not just hundreds.
 And if you do this in a single-threaded way, that's going to take an awful long time...